electorama/awt/docs/bifhub.md

 ## Implementation Path

 The bifhub functionality will initially be implemented as `src/bifhub.py` within the `awt` project during the refactoring process described in `refactor.md`.
 This allows the catalog management logic to be properly separated and tested before eventual extraction into a standalone service.

+## Provenance and Source URLs (important)

+As part of bifhub migration, ensure that most (ideally all) generated `.abif` files include a `metadata.source_url` indicating the exact URL used to fetch the raw container or file.
+This should be populated by the fetch/conversion layer (e.g., from `url`/`urls` in fetchspecs).
+This improves traceability and auditability, and will help downstream tools present reliable provenance to users.